 - .1 Pedestrian pushbuttons shall have an integral sign with a raised walk symbol. - .2 Pushbutton unit shall be white with black tactile actuation hand walking symbol and directional arrow.
-Pushbutton symbols and arrows shall be available in both left and right hand directions. - .3 Pushbutton housing shall be designed to mount against a flat surface and shall be supplied with a rubber gasket for a watertight seal to the pole. - .4 Pushbutton head shall be ultra-high molecular weight polyethylene. - .5 Pushbutton shall be supplied with 2 3/8" stainless steel head mounting bolts and stainless steel flat washers for mounting to the pole. - .6 Pushbutton shall be actuated via a magnetic proximity switch.
+Pushbutton symbols and arrows shall be available in both left and right hand directions. - .3 Pushbutton housing shall be designed to mount against a flat surface and shall be supplied with a rubber gasket for a watertight seal to the pole. - .4 Pushbutton shall be actuated via a magnetic proximity switch.
 A 2200mm length of purple No. 14 RW90 stranded copper conductor shall be supplied soldered to each switch terminal.
-Contacts shall be hermetically sealed. - .7 Extend sidewalk to pushbutton, (wheelchair accessible).
+Contacts shall be hermetically sealed.
+(REVISED NOVEMBER 2019) - .5 Extend sidewalk to pushbutton (wheelchair accessible).
+(REVISED NOVEMBER 2019)